 If the multi-TID A-MPDU is transmitted in a PPDU that is not an HE TB PPDU, then the number of different TID values in the multi-TID A-MPDU shall not exceed the number specified by the intended recipient in the Multi-TID Aggregation Support field of the HE Capabilities element.

-If the multi-TID A-MPDU is transmitted in an HE TB PPDU, then the number of different TID values in the multi-TID A-MPDU shall not exceed the value specified in the Multi-TID Aggregation Limit subfield in the Trigger Dependent User Info subfield of the User Info field in the Basic Trigger variant Trigger frame that allocated resources for the HE TB PPDU.
+If the multi-TID A-MPDU is transmitted in an HE TB PPDU, then the number of different TID values in the multi-TID A-MPDU shall not exceed the value specified in the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame that allocated resources for the HE TB PPDU.

 A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU or HE ER SU PPDU except when TXOP limit is not zero for the AC that is used to gain access to the medium.
 This AC is defined as the primary AC.
 When TXOP limit is not zero then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions: